fusion94/Go-FilamentSamples/README.md

 - **OpenSCAD Not Found**: If you see an error about OpenSCAD not being found, ensure it is correctly installed and accessible via the command line.
 - **CSV Format Errors**: Make sure the CSV file does not contain empty lines or improperly formatted lines, as they will be skipped.
 - **Permissions**: Ensure you have the necessary permissions to create directories and files in the specified output location.

 ## Acknowledgements

 This was originally a fork of Markus Krause's [FilamentSamples](https://github.com/markusdd/FilamentSamples) that was written in python.
-I forked that repp and made significant changes to it including a complete rewrite and basic unit tests.
+I forked that repository and made significant changes to it including a complete rewrite and basic unit tests.
 You can find that in the [legacy-python](legacy-python/) directory.